 In this post, I’ll talk about baby sleep pillows.
 When should you give a pillow to your baby?
-When can you give a pillow to your baby?
+When can you give a pillow to your little one?
 What kind of pillow do you give your baby?
-What type of pillows can help with co-sleeping?
 What type of pillows can help with nursing?

 When can you give your baby a pillow to sleep on?

-The NICHHD recommends that you avoid pillows for babies under one year of age.
-They recommend never to place baby on a pillow to sleep or add pillows to the crib, either.
-This is to reduce the risk of SIDS.
-Here are other ways to reduce the risk of SIDS.
+The NICHHD recommends that you avoid pillows completely, for babies one year of age and younger.
+They also recommend never placing a baby on a pillow to sleep and never add pillows to the crib, either.
+As many know, this is to reduce the risk of SIDS.
+Here are other ways to reduce the risk of SIDS too.

 When should you give your baby a pillow to sleep?

 There is no rule about needing to give your baby a pillow to sleep on.
 Yes, it’s more comfortable for us, adults, to sleep on a pillow.
 After all, it is one of our sleep associations.
-And, because we are bigger, a proper pillow supports our neck in such a way that our bodies can fully relax at night.
-Buy the wrong pillow and you can wake up with a cramped neck.
+And, because we are bigger, a “proper” adult pillow supports our neck in such a way that our bodies can fully relax at night.

 But, children are smaller and the wrong pillow when they are too young can be a bad idea.
-Not only can it increase the SIDS risk as I mentioned above, but baby can roll off if it doesn’t have side support.
-If baby is old enough to move around and the pillow is too large, the pillow might move on top of baby, making it dangerous for him.
-In addition, if your baby is pulling up, he can use the pillow as a launchpad out of the crib.
+Not only is it dangerous because of the increase in the risk of SIDS as I mentioned above, but a baby placed on a pillow baby can roll off if it doesn’t have side support.
+If baby is old enough to move around, the pillow might move on top of baby, making it a suffocation danger as well.
+In addition, if your baby has a pillow in a crib, and is pulling up to standing, he can use the pillow to stand on and possibly as a launchpad out of the crib.
 No one wants that!
-He might be climbing out soon enough on his own.
-No need to give him props.

 Therefore, I recommend avoiding a pillow for your baby until she is well into being a toddler over 2 years old.
 And, if she is content not to use a pillow at all, don’t even worry about it.
+There’s no need to add a pillow!
 My eldest son didn’t care to sleep on a pillow until he was close to 2 1/2 and then we gave him a very flat pillow.

 What kind of pillow can you give your baby for sleep?